libintomgit/devopslibin/python/codewithharry/readme.md

         except NameError as e:
             print("This employee is not in the database.
 Please check the spelling and search again.")

-    * Class methods  - can only access the instance variables of that class, can be accessed through any instance or class
+  29.2. @classmethod (Class methods) - can only access the instance variables of that class, can be accessed through any instance or class
       * but this will change only the class attributes values not the instance class Employee: no_of_leave_month = 10 def __init__(self, vname, vsalary, vrole):